In the middle of winter, you don’t want to be asking, Why is my heat pump not heating?

 Heat pumps actually blow air that is warm but feels cold to us.
 They typically produce air that's anywhere from 85 to 92/93° F, but because our body temperature is higher than that (98.6), that air feels "cold.”

-Unlike furnaces which heat in short, strong bursts of “hot” air, heat pumps run longer to produce a steady stream of warm air (warm air that can feel cold to us).
+Unlike furnaces that heat in short, strong bursts of “hot” air, heat pumps run longer to produce a steady stream of warm air (warm air that can feel cold to us).

 If your thermostat isn’t reaching the temperature you set for it, your heat pump could be experiencing one of the following issues: